0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 # Comparison

-- Is their work an accurate representation of the media
+- Is their work an accurate representation of the media?

 # Future Work